zjunlp/DeepKE/example/re/generative/README.md

 # Easy Start

-This is a simple impementation of generative triple extraction for knowledge graph construction.
+This is a simple impementation of generative relational triple extraction (GenRTE) for knowledge graph construction.

 This branch is still under development and a stable version is comming soon.